davebanerjee/davebanerjee.github.io/about.md

 My academic interests lie in AI safety & governance, hardware & software security, (meta)ethics, physics, and cognitive science.
 My primary goal is improve the welfare of sentient beings, and I think one of the best ways to secure a flourishing future is ensuring that the transition to a world with transformative AI goes well.

 On my blog, I share ideas I find cool and interesting.
 My primary goal with this blog is to formulate my opinions more carefully, critically evaluate my beliefs, and enhance my writing and research skills.
 Although I primarily write for myself, I hope you enjoy exploring my thoughts and learning more about the world alongside me.
 In the projects section, I document my research projects, programming projects, and other longer-form intellectual projects.
 In my free time, you can find me rock climbing, [reading](https://www.goodreads.com/user/show/136154707-dave-banerjee), thrifting, dancing, or folding laundry.

 If you would like to receive emails whenever I post: <a href="https://mailchi.mp/fb3001298fbe/issic5ngxf" style="text-decoration: none" class="shortcode-text-button__button" target="_blank">Subscribe Here!</a>

+I have signed no contracts or agreements whose existence I cannot mention.

 I hope you enjoy exploring my site :)